Problem and a Path

 From a religious naturalist perspective, several aspects of a problem can be seen.

 On a personal level, varying levels of suffering, anxiety, confusion, and alienation are part of the human condition.
-We wish for satisfaction, health, peace of mind, and a sense of belonging.
+We wish for satisfaction, health, peace of mind, and a sense of purpose and belonging.

 In personal relationships, and among groups and cultures and nations, we have frequent conflict and would like to feel safe and get along with those around us.

 In relation to our environment, we observe climate change, destruction of natural areas, and extinctions.
 We fear that, with overpopulation and pollution, we may permanently damage our home.

-In all of this, we seek transformation or re-orientation that will point to a better world.
-We may also seek salvation – not as defined in Christian doctrine, but as based in the word root, salve, to soothe or heal.
+In all of this, we look for ways to move toward a good life and a better world.
+(Or, to frame this in religious terms, we could be said to be seeking salvation – not as defined in Christian doctrine, but as based in the word root, salve, to soothe or heal.)

 Reasons for the problem